This Website is Completely Solar Powered! - Springfield, OH - Read it and Weep

 A chicken-scratch note appeared to say, "Eat More Raccoon".

-Three years of living outdoors has brought more than a few lessons.
+Fact is, three years of living outdoors has brought more than a few lessons.

 On year three, along came this lesson: